Computer Science and Engineering

 - computational biology and bioinformatics

 Because computing is essential in all areas of society, the demand for people skilled in the computing field continues to grow.
-Contrary to popular misconception, offshoring of (lower-level) IT jobs is a secondary factor in job growth for the computing profession.
-Recent U.S. Bureau of Labor Statistics projections for U.S. job growth in the next decade show computing jobs, of the sort computer science and engineering (CSE) graduates might take, comprising the top two—and half of the top 10—positions in the rankings for jobs requiring an undergraduate degree.
-This is after accounting for the impact of offshoring.
+Recent U.S. Bureau of Labor Statistics projections for U.S. job growth in the next decade show computing jobs, of the sort computer science and engineering (CSE) graduates might take, consistently rank in the top 10 positions requiring an undergraduate degree.

 Computer software and hardware vendors hire CSE graduates in areas such as software and hardware product development, quality assurance, customer support, sales and marketing, documentation, and training.
 But even more often, organizations that use these products (such as hospitals, pharmaceutical companies, banks, insurance companies and manufacturing firms) hire CSE graduates as software engineers building system foundations as well as end-user applications, and as systems analysts, database administrators and network administrators, as well as for other types of positions.
 Most large companies have internal computing departments that develop custom products for use by other departments within the same company.
 Considerable growth is also occurring in companies focusing on social media and information security.

-Some employers of computer science and engineering graduates include Amazon, Apple, Bosch, Cisco Systems, Epic, General Motors, IBM Corp., JPMorgan Chase, Microsoft, Nationwide Insurance, Rosetta and Verizon.
+Some employers of computer science and engineering graduates include Amazon, Apple, Capital One, Cisco Systems, Epic, Google, IBM Corp., JPMorgan Chase, Microsoft, Nationwide Insurance, Northrop Grumman and Root Insurance.

 Interested in a career in the STEM fields?